+FORM 10-K/A

-FORM 10-K/A (Amendment No. 2)
+(Amendment No. 1)

-(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\ Commission file number 0-20852 ULTRALIFE CORPORATION (Exact name of registrant as specified in its charter) 16-1387013 Delaware State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2000 Technology Parkway, Newark, New York 14513 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (315) 332-7100 Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$0.10 per share NASDAQ Global Market (Title of each class) (Name of each exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ requirements for the past 90 days.
-Yes ⊠ No □ ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will ot be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or ny amendment to this Form 10-K. ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an merging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Accelerated filer ☐ Accelerated filer ☐ Smaller reporting company ☐ Smerging growth company ☐ f an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or evised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ ndicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷 On June 30, 2018, the aggregate market value of the common stock held by non-affiliates (as defined in Rule 405 under the Securities Act of 1933) of the registrant was approximately \$96,303,216 (in whole dollars) based upon the closing price for such common stock as reported on the NASDAQ Global Market on June 29, 2018.
-As of April 24, the registrant had 15,735,663 shares of common stock outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE None.
-2
+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 201 9

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number 0-20852

+ULTRALIFE CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation of organization)

+2000 Technology Parkway Newark, New York 14513

+(Address of principal executive offices) (Zip Code)

+None

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Common Stock, \$0.10 par value per share ULBI NASDAQ (Title of each class) (Trading Symbol) (Name of each exchange on which registered)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (8 232 405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files)
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes  No 🗆